 3) Don’t be afraid of fats - by fats we mean the healthy ones found in vegetable oils, avocados and nuts.

 4) Cheese is good for you!
 Whether it’s feta or gruyere, you’re free to have up to two servings a day.
 Sorry, American cheese and Mini Babybells are a no-no.

 5) Be very particular about meat and fish.
 Fish gets a 100% green light, as does lean non-red meat.
 Eggs are OK 3-4 times a week.
 Red meat should be reduced to 4 servings a month.
 This last suggestion might be tricky for all you vegan and vegetarian fine fellows, so our first and most important advice is go see a good doctor to figure out some healthy plant-based alternatives.

 The one downside of this diet is, it might come at a high price to your budget.
 These days it’s unfortunately cheaper to buy a double cheeseburger than a load of fresh produce for one meal.
 We at Elimento believe that good nutritious food should never be expensive.
-So while we can’t help you with mozzarella or fresh olives, our pantry section - with olive and nut oils, raw nuts, seeds, beans and whole grain flours - is super affordable.
+So while we can’t help you with mozzarella or fresh olives, our pantry section - with organic olive and nut oils, organic raw nuts, seeds, beans and whole grain flours - is super affordable.